Ruthilda, Saskatchewan

 Ruthilda is a former village in the Rural Municipality of Grandview No. 349, Saskatchewan, Canada.
-It dissolved from village status to become part of the Rural Municipality of Grandview No. 349 on December 31, 2013.
-Ruthilda is located about 5 km south of Highway 51 approximately 30 km southwest of the Town of Biggar.
+It dissolved from village status to become part of the RM of Grandview No. 349 on December 31, 2013.
+Ruthilda is located about 5 km south of Highway 51 approximately 30 km southwest of the town of Biggar.

 The name is a blend of Ruth and Hilda, daughters of H. Alex Goodwin, an early settler.